chrisant996/clink/docs/clink.md

 The easiest way to configure Clink is to use Clink's `set` command line option.
 This can list, query, and set Clink's settings.
 Run `clink set --help` from a Clink-installed cmd.exe process to learn more both about how to use it and to get descriptions for Clink's various options.

+> **TODO:** The following text is out of date and needs to be updated:
+>
-Settings that are loaded when Clink starts can be overridden by setting environment variables matching the setting name and prefixed with "clink.".
+> _Settings that are loaded when Clink starts can be overridden by setting environment variables matching the setting name and prefixed with "clink.".
 For example, the command `set clink.prompt_colour=10` will turn the prompt green regardless of what is in the settings file.
-Overrides are not saved to disk.
+Overrides are not saved to disk._

 The following table describes the available Clink settings;

-> **TODO:** Update the following list.
-The `g_key_etc` settings are not yet listed, but they'll turn into readline commands so they can participate in normal key binding and displaying bound keys.

 Name                         | Description
 :--:                         | -----------
+`clink.paste_crlf`           | What to do with CR and LF characters on paste.
+Set this to `delete` to delete them, or to `space` to replace them with spaces.
 `clink.path`                 | A list of paths to load Lua scripts.
 Multiple paths can be delimited semicolons. _**TODO:** Describe the default behavior._
-`cmd.auto_answer`            | Automatically answers cmd.exe's "Terminate batch job (Y/N)?" prompts.
-0 = disabled, 1 = answer Y, 2 = answer N.
+`cmd.auto_answer`            | Automatically answers cmd.exe's "Terminate batch job (Y/N)?" prompts. `off` = disabled, `answer_yes` = answer Y, `answer_no` = answer N.
 `cmd.ctrld_exits`            | Ctrl-D exits the process when it is pressed on an empty line.
+`colour.doskey`              | Used when Clink displays doskey alias completions.
 `colour.hidden`              | Used when Clink displays file completions with the "hidden" attribute.
 `colour.interact`            | Used when Clink displays text or prompts such as a pager's `--More?--` prompt.
+`colour.readonly`            | Used when Clink displays file completions with the "readonly" attribute.
 `doskey.enhanced`            | Enhanced Doskey adds the expansion of macros that follow `|` and `&` command separators and respects quotes around words when parsing `$1`..`$9` tags.
 Note that these features do not apply to Doskey use in Batch files.
 `exec.cwd`                   | When matching executables as the first word (`exec.enable`), include executables in the current directory.
 (This is implicit if the word being completed is a relative path).
 `exec.dirs`                  | When matching executables as the first word (`exec.enable`), also include directories relative to the current working directory as matches.